DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 #### Principle 3: Game Theory for Win-Win Protocols (The "What")

-We use game theory not for competition, but for cooperation.
-When designing an "API" to connect with a city, region, or larger system, the community must design the rules so that the only logical interaction is a "positive-sum" or "win-win" game.
+Here, we reclaim the essence of play at a civilizational level.
+We consciously use the principles of game theory not for competition, but to design better, more life-affirming games.
+When designing an "API" to connect with a city, region, or larger system, the community must design the rules so that the only logical interaction is a "positive-sum" or "win-win" game—a game that all players want to continue playing because it benefits everyone involved.

 **Example: Community Waste-Recycling Contract**
 A community designs a waste-recycling contract with a city.
 The community gets paid to turn the city's organic waste into high-quality compost, which it then uses for its own food production.
 The city solves its waste problem and reduces landfill costs.
 The community creates a valuable resource and generates income.
 Both sides win.